solidi/writing/writing-ideas.md

         - Start a document of all important tools, locations, links
         - Bookmarks
             - Structure them with domain
-    - Spend time learning the product asynchronously
+        - Books can also guide
+            - First 90 days
     - Solve a larger granly problem
         - Mention podcast.
         - Take on an initiative and run with it
-    - Redraw things (learn by tracing)
-    - Meet with your manager and discuss expectations
-    - DOn't know a technology?
-Learn by watching
-    - Non-purposeful communication is important
-    - Books can also guide
-        - First 90 days
     - Get in there and dont be afraid!
 It's a journey
-    - Find an onboard partner and work together
     - Deliver your first win.
 You got this!
 1. Pro tips on interviewing.
 1. Meta becomes more important.